Halo Infinite and OnePlus Nord 2 are the highlights on this week's Totally Rated show

 Totally Rated features news, reviews and opinions on everything that's hot in the tech and gaming world.
 And a few things that are not hot.
 Experts from T3 and its sister publications quite literally reviewed – and rate – the very latest games and tech products on the market.

-In this week’s episode, we get a sneak preview of Unreal Engine 5, the budget friendly OnePlus Nord 2 goes on sale to mid-priced applause, and Halo Infinite is rolling out to selected Halo Insiders.
+In this week’s episode, we get a sneak preview of Unreal Engine 5, the budget friendly OnePlus Nord 2 goes on sale to mid-priced applause, The Ascent is a bit of a downer, and Halo Infinite is rolling out to selected Halo Insiders.
 Did you get your invitation?

-The good news is, you can watch all of Totally Rated S2 EP5 right here and now.
+The good new is, you can watch all of Totally Rated S2 EP5 right here and now.

 Halo Infinite flight invites have started going out.
 Did you get yours?